ENTRIES ARE OPEN:

 FORMAT

-Like most typical cycling stage races, Gravel Burn is a timed event where riders compete solo across seven days of mass-start stages.
+Like most typical cycling stage races, Nedbank Gravel Burn is a timed event where riders compete solo across seven days of mass-start stages.
 Riders’ stage times are added together and the rider with the lowest cumulative time is the leader of the race on each day and the winner at the end of the 7-day race.
 Riders compete to wear the leader’s jersey in their respective category.
 In addition to being required by race rules to finish within the maximum allowed stage time each day, riders are subject to the event’s rules.
 The spirit of these rules emphasises fair play, respectful behaviour and active environmental consciousness.
-The comprehensive and detailed race rules of Gravel Burn will be published closer to race week.
+The comprehensive and detailed race rules of Nedbank Gravel Burn will be published closer to race week.

 A HINT OF WHAT'S TO COME

-While stage wins and general classification are the most coveted accolades, there'll be other contests held at Gravel Burn...
+While stage wins and general classification are the most coveted accolades, there'll be other contests held at Nedbank Gravel Burn...
 Stay tuned!

 PRO-AM RACE